 Living with spouse or parents

 If you live with your parents and you are under age 22, you must be part of their SNAP household, even if you purchase and prepare your own food separately.
 If you are married and live with your spouse, you must be part of their SNAP household.
-See When am I eligible for expedited (emergency) benefits?.
+See Who cannot be a separate SNAP household?

 Students with meal plans